NCAR/S2S-Climate-Forecasts-for-Watersheds/scripts/nmme_scripts/hcst_scripts/ReadMe.md

    - You can use the following commands for systemctl: start stop restart status
    - Note the "sudo /bin/systemctl" part is important syntax.

-Contact Tor with any problems here
+Contact Tor with any problems here.

-   - Note: copied files from sabaker
+Note: copied files from sabaker